RSCC Policies & Guidelines

-- Other crimes as determined necessary by the director of Public Safety/Chief of Police, or his/her designee in his or her absence
+- Other crimes as determined necessary by the Chief of Campus Police/Director of Public Safety, or their designee in their absence

 - A timely warning will typically include the following, unless issuing any of this information would risk compromising law enforcement efforts:

 - Date and time or timeframe of the incident

 - Information that will promote safety and potentially aid in the prevention of similar crimes (crime prevention or safety tips)

 - Suspect description(s) when deemed appropriate and if there is sufficient detail (see below)

 - Other information as deemed appropriate by the director or their designee (whether to shelter in place or evacuate)